 Once again, goals are everything so you need to outline the goals you have for the platform and distribution method you choose.

 Yes, we know it’s to sell your game but you need to think differently than just sales.

-Do you choose Steam because of the large number of users it has, or is your game a better fit for PS4 or XBOX?
-Could Humble Bundle help your new studio’s name get out to the masses so you can build a stronger brand recognition and help fuel your next game’s launch?
+Do you choose Steam because of the large number of users it has or is your game a better fit for PS4 or XBOX?
+Could Humble Bundle help your new studio’s name get out to the masses so you can build stronger brand recognition and help fuel your next game’s launch?

-Localization is a another major thing you need to think about.
+Localization is another major thing you need to think about.
 If you know a particular country is a big fan of your style of game, you might want to cater somewhat to that country.
-These are just one of many things you need to consider.
+These are just one of the many things you need to consider.

 Really think about your reasons before committing to a platform.
 Between fees, licensing and dev kits among other things, really thinking about what you do is only going to help you in the long run.